jbcodeforce/flink-studies/docs/coding/flink-sql.md

 ## DML statements

-Data modificationl language, is used to define statements  which modify the data and don’t change metadata.
+Data modification language, is used to define statements  which modify the data and don’t change metadata.

 ???- question "How to filter out records?"